 Depending on your client value, and the type of business you’re operating – this pattern may cycle for years.
 However, any business that’s maintained substantial growth has had a significant marketing/branding budget.

-By working with a trustworthy agency, you can ensure that your efforts are worthwhile and the agency will be willing to grow with your company – not leave you behind when times get tough.
+By working with a trustworthy agency, you can ensure that your efforts are worthwhile.
+The agency will be willing to grow with your company, and there is mutual trust.
+A good agency will not leave you behind when times get tough.

 Now I want to share a little story with you.
 This story is about a prospect I never actually worked with, and I’ll explain why.

 He said he owned a company that was going through some “growing pains.”
-What he dedfined as growing pains turned out to be starting pains.
+What he defined as growing pains turned out to be starting pains.

 Prior to opening Darling, I worked as a freelance SEO and web designer.